-Juniors: First Period (Reim) 6 semester hours.
+Juniors: First Period (Voss) 6 semester hours.
 Middlers: Second Period (Peters) 6 semester hours.
 Seniors: Third Period (Blume) 6 semester hours.

 2. Symbolics. - General view of origin, contents and importance of Lutheran confessions.
 Special study of the Ecumenical Creeds and the Augustana with constant reference to the Apology, which is assigned for collateral home reading.
-Junior year, two periods per week. - Every other year, discussion of the Formula of Concord and the Large Catechism with Seniors and Middlers, one period per week.
+Junior year, two periods per week. - With the Seniors, discussion of the Formula of Concord and the Large Catechism, one period per week.
 By agreement with Northwestern College, the Smalcald Articles are included in the courses of that school as prerequisite for our Seminary work.

-Juniors: (Reim) 4 semester hours.
-Seniors: (Peters) 2 semester hours.
+Middlers: (Meyer) 9 semester hours.
+Seniors: (Reim) 10 semester hours.